mooreds/docs-1/references/js-sdk.md

 # JavaScript SDK

-Our JavaScript SDK makes it simple to deal with login, authentication, and running operations in your application.
-For instructions on implementing the SDK and basic usage, see our Javascript client guide:
+The Transposit JavaScript SDK makes it simple to deal with login, authentication, and running operations in your application.
+For instructions on implementing the SDK and basic usage, see this guide:

-{% page-ref page="../building/js-client.md" %}
+{% page-ref page="../building/js-sdk.md" %}

 ## Reference